Skip to main content

 Timing-based eLearning types

 Timing shapes how people learn.
-Do they log in together or move through the training at their own pace?
+Do they log in together or move through training at their own pace?
 For working teams, this flexibility is critical.
 Some situations call for live interaction and immediate feedback.
-Others work better when employees can revisit materials on their own schedule.
+Others work better when employees revisit materials on their own schedule.

-Synchronous eLearning (live learning)
+1. Synchronous eLearning (live learning)

 Learning that happens in real time.
 Everyone joins together, interacts with the trainer, and shares the same experience.

-What it is: Real-time virtual training sessions, webinars, and live collaboration.
+• What it is: Real-time virtual training sessions, webinars, and live collaboration.

-Best for: Team workshops, product launches, and training sessions that require immediate feedback.
+• Best for: Team workshops, product launches, and training sessions that require immediate feedback.

-Asynchronous eLearning (self-paced learning)
+2. Asynchronous eLearning (self-paced learning)

-What it is: Pre-recorded content, online courses, or documents converted into interactive training.
+• What it is: Pre-recorded content, online courses, or documents converted into interactive training.
 Learners can pause, revisit, and complete modules when it suits their schedule.

-Blended eLearning (hybrid approach)
+3. Blended eLearning (hybrid approach)

 A mix of live and self-paced learning.
 Teams get the benefits of both: real-time interaction plus flexible, on-demand access to content.

-What it is: Combines synchronous learning sessions with asynchronous modules.
+• What it is: Combines synchronous learning sessions with asynchronous modules.
 Employees attend a live workshop, then reinforce concepts through online courses or microlearning follow-ups.

-Best for: Employee onboarding, professional development, and training programs that bring together teams with diverse skills and various learning styles.
+• Best for: Employee onboarding, professional development, and training programs that bring together teams with diverse skills and various learning styles.

 Content delivery-based eLearning types

 Not all eLearning is about timing.
-For online learners, the bigger difference is often how the content itself is structured and delivered.
+For online learners, the bigger difference is often how content is structured and delivered.
 These approaches focus on creating learning materials that are engaging, memorable, and practical.

 Small lessons with big impact.
 Training is broken into bite-sized chunks that fit easily into a busy workday.

-Best for: Just-in-time learning, reinforcing knowledge, and mobile learning.
+• Best for: Just-in-time learning, reinforcing knowledge, and mobile learning.
 Great for training programs where learners need fast refreshers or quick answers.

-Interactive eLearning
+2. Interactive eLearning

 Training that keeps learners engaged by doing, not just reading.
 Interaction turns static eLearning content into experiences people remember.

-What it is: Online training that uses quizzes, branching scenarios, and interactive simulations.
+• What it is: Online training that uses quizzes, branching scenarios, and interactive simulations.
 Employees make decisions, test knowledge, and see outcomes play out.

-Adaptive eLearning
+3. Adaptive eLearning

 Platform-based eLearning types

-AI-powered eLearning
+1. AI-powered eLearning

 Smarter training, built faster.
 AI tools reduce the time it takes to create courses while improving polish and consistency.

-Practical example: Using Coassemble’s AI Create, a manager uploads a product FAQ.
+• Practical example: Using Coassemble's AI Create, a manager uploads a product FAQ.
 In minutes, it becomes an interactive course with quizzes and clear learning objectives.
 Employees get up-to-date information without waiting weeks for a traditional build.
 Learn more in our guide to what an AI course builder is.

-Mobile-first eLearning
+2. Mobile-first eLearning

-Training is designed for the phone first, not the desktop.
+Training designed for the phone first, not the desktop.
 Employees learn on the go, with content that fits small screens and short attention spans.

-What it is: e-Learning courses optimized for smartphones and tablets.
+• What it is: eLearning courses optimized for smartphones and tablets.
 Easy to access, responsive, and designed for quick interactions.

-Best for: Field teams, sales staff, and busy professionals who rarely sit at a desk.
+• Best for: Field teams, sales staff, and busy professionals who rarely sit at a desk.
 Works well for microlearning and just-in-time training.

-Cloud-based eLearning platforms
+3. Cloud-based eLearning platforms

 Training that lives in the cloud.
 Always updated, always accessible, and easy to scale across teams.

-Best for: Remote and hybrid teams who need flexible access.
+• Best for: Remote and hybrid teams who need flexible access.
 Works well for compliance training, onboarding, and training programs that must stay consistent across locations.

 Choosing the right eLearning type for your team

 Not every type of eLearning fits every situation.
-The best approach depends on your team’s working style, training goals, and how fast you need knowledge to move.
-Culture also plays a role.
-Teams with collaborative cultures thrive in live sessions, while independent cultures benefit more from self-paced paths.
+The best approach depends on your team's working style, training goals, and how fast you need knowledge to move.

 Consider your team's working style